Karunabist/learning/README.md

     * CRUD operation for computer science.

 3. Third, we receive output from operation(Output): which has a beautiful meaning.
+    * Meaningful vocabulary,sentance,paragraph
+    * Meaningful mathematical numbers which have beautiful meaning
+    * Meaningful energy which have beautiful meaning
+    *

 Note: A predicate is a type of relation.
 A relation is a particular type of set.
 A function is a particular type of relation.
 Every machine learning is condition probability function(p(class/data point))